gorlang/benchmark-utils/readme.md

     histnorm: 'count', // what to display on y-axis ['count'|'probability']
     binsize: 5, // width of x-bins in chart
     showstd: false, // display standard deviation markers
-    theme: 'light' // ['dark'|'light']*
+    theme: 'dark' // ['dark'|'light']
   }
 ```

-*If using the dark theme you might want to add 'body {background-color: #000;},' to the style-tag in file node_modules/nodeplotlib/dist/www/index.html to change the page background color.
+Note: If using the dark theme you might want to add 'body {background-color: #000;},' to the style-tag in file: ./node_modules/nodeplotlib/dist/www/index.html to change the page background color.

 ## Installation